 Submitting Joint Applications: Applicants wishing to apply together should turn a single application.
 The proposal should explain each applicant’s role in the research.
 The project should have a single faculty advisor; the advisor’s supporting letter must discuss all applicants.
 Individual components of the joint application that must be provided for each applicant are: a letter from a second recommender, transcripts, and a discussion of relevant background and coursework.
 The total budget may not exceed $4,000.
 The application will be assessed as a single application.

 Final Product: In the course of carrying out a research project, an awardee will be expected to create a bibliography of relevant background materials, read and research the topic, establish contacts with professionals in the field, and produce a final product (e.g., final paper, creative project) that summarizes his or her findings.
-Final projects must be submitted to the Center for Undergraduate Excellence in April of the year following the receipt of the award, along with the faculty advisor's one-page assessment and a brief report from the student accounting for expenditure of award funds.
-Students should be prepared to present their projects in the spring at a Center-sponsored event, and their advisors will be expected to attend the presentation.
+Final projects must be submitted to the Office of Undergraduate Research in April of the year following the receipt of the award, along with the faculty advisor's one-page assessment and a brief report from the student accounting for expenditure of award funds.
+Students should be prepared to present their projects in the spring at the Undergraduate Research Symposium, and their advisors will be expected to attend the presentation.

-Student Projects Abroad Travel Form: Students proposing to travel internationally as part of their proposed research need to apply to the International Studies Office as well, complete the Student Projects Abroad Travel Form, submit that form by email to the International Studies Office by December 7, 2018, and print out a copy of the form to submit with your Harrison Award application.
+Student Projects Abroad Travel Form: Students proposing to travel internationally as part of their proposed research need to apply to the International Studies Office as well, complete the Student Projects Abroad Travel Form, submit that form by email to the International Studies Office and print out a copy of the form to submit with your Harrison Award application.
 View the Student Projects Abroad application requirements.

 Institutional Review Board Approval: Many research projects require approval by one of the University’s Institutional Review Boards.
 If your project is selected for funding, you will be informed whether or not your project requires IRB approval.
 Learn more about the IRB.